 No matter what type of implant is selected, it is important to understand that the device has a finite lifespan and that ultimately replacements will likely be necessary.

 Your Breast Augmentation Procedure

-The New You
+Discovering the New You

-Breast augmentation surgery offers you an opportunity to enhance your natural endowment in a way that is both safe and readily perceptible, both to yourself and others.
-For many women, breast augmentation creates a stronger self-image and improved self-confidence.
-This, in turn, can lead to a new and more positive outlook on life.To schedule a breast augmentation consultation with Dr. Lamb, either fill out the form on the right or call (816) 795-5262.
+Breast augmentation surgery represents a powerful means of enhancing your personal appearance in a way that is both safe and immediately perceptible.
+For many, breast augmentation creates an improved self-image and greater self-confidence.
+This, in turn, can lead to a new and more positive outlook on life.
+Are you ready to became the best person you can be?
+To schedule a breast augmentation consultation with Dr. Lamb, either fill out the form on the right or call (816) 795-5262.